Chrysler Building: Elevators

 There are 32 elevators in the skyscraper, clustered into four banks.
 At the time of opening, 28 of the elevators were for passenger use.
 Each bank serves different floors within the building, with several "express" elevators going from the lobby to a few landings in between, while "local" elevators connect the landings with the floors above these intermediate landings.
 As per Walter Chrysler's wishes, the elevators were designed to run at a rate of 900 ft/min, despite the 700 ft/min speed restriction enforced in all city elevators at the time.
 This restriction was loosened soon after the Empire State Building opened in 1931, as that building had also been equipped with high-speed elevators.
 The Chrysler Building also had three of the longest elevator shafts in the world at the time of completion.

 Over the course of a year, Van Alen painstakingly designed these elevators with the assistance of L.T.M.
 Ralston, who was in charge of developing the elevator cabs' mechanical parts.
 The cabs were manufactured by the Otis Elevator Company, while the doors were made by the Tyler Company.
 The dimensions of each elevator were 5.5 ft deep by 8 ft wide.
 Within the lobby, there are ziggurat-shaped Mexican onyx panels above the elevator doors.
-The doors are made of metal and covered with eight types of exotic woods.
+The doors are designed in a lotus pattern and are clad with steel and wood.
 When the doors are closed, they resemble "tall fans set off by metallic palm fronds rising through a series of silver parabolas, whose edges were set off by curved lilies" from the outside, as noted by Curcio.
 However, when a set of doors is open, the cab behind the doors resembles "an exquisite Art Deco room".
 These elements were influenced by ancient Egyptian designs, which significantly impacted the Art Deco style.
 According to Vincent Curcio, "these elevator interiors were perhaps the single most beautiful and, next to the dome, the most important feature of the entire building."